The Norman Castle of Monteserico

 After world war 1 the tenant Gardini bought a portion of the land from the Cafieri and the castel of Monteserico, it was used for holiday or resting place from this actress: Lyda Borelli (22 March 1884 – 2 June 1959) was an Italian actress ofcinema and theatre.
 She was born in Genoa, and died in Rome.
 Her career in theatre started when she was a child, acting on stage with Paola Pezzaglia in the French drama I due derelitti.

-There might be other things to add but I don’t know what else to say now, except that this military castle of Monteserico is a small fortress that has got many unknown stories, whether we will be able to tell these stories one day we do not know.
+There might be other things to add but I don’t know what else to say at the moment, except that this military castle of Monteserico is a small fortress that has got many unknown stories, whether we will be able to tell these stories one day we do not know.

 Anyhow, we hope that we have told you this story of Monteserico for everybody to read, but it has also been especially written for those people that come from Genzano, so that they can remember their native town and our Monteserico castle.

-Dear readers, we have written several hubs about the town of Genzano di Lucania, we have written some history also of this town and the castle of Monteserico, of course there are several other things that could be said about the past, but today we have to start to look at the future, because there are things happening in southern Italy, so we are going to look at the modern history making around these places, you see I like to forecast what could happen around these places, just looking at what is happening just now.
-So, let us look at what could happen in our future articles, when we resume to write about my views.
+Dear readers, we have written several articles about Genzano di Lucania, we have written some history of this town and the castle of Monteserico, of course, there are other things that could be said about the past, but today we have to start to look at the future, because there are things happening in southern Italy that worries me.
+Because looking at the past, we can forecast what could happen around these places in the future.
+So, let us look at what could happen in out next article about Italy modern history.

 But before we do that, let me show you what I have found on the Internet about famous castles, so, here is Leeds Castle